 Who is Eligible?

-Faculty, Staff and AAPs, including those represented by Allied Union and SEIU 1199, scheduled to work 30 or more hours per week or 75% FTE.
+Faculty, Staff and AAPs, including those represented by SEIU 1199 United Healthcare Workers East and the Law Enforcement Officers Security Union-LEOSU-DC, scheduled to work 30 or more hours per week or 75% FTE.

 Please note that if you are eligible to participate in this plan, and were hired on or after September 1, 1990, you are required to do so.
 All new employees hired on or after this date cannot "opt out" of participation in this Plan.
 Additionally, all employees who elected to participate on September 1, 1990 cannot opt out at this time.